woody180/vanilla-javascript-emoji-picker/README.md

 ## Installation & Usage

-1. Put fgEmojiPicker.js file along with full-emoji-list.json in the same directory.
+1. Put fgEmojiPicker.js file along with full-emoji-list.json.

 2. Include fgEmojiPicker.js inside the head or body of the project